Calvin Pickard: Edmonton Oilers

 On July 13, 2022, Pickard signed a two-year, two-way free agent contract with the Edmonton Oilers.
-He spent the entirety of the 2022–23 season in the AHL with the Oilers' affiliate Bakersfield Condors.
+He spent the entirety of the 2022–23 season in the AHL with the Oilers' affiliate, Bakersfield Condors.
 After four games with Bakersfield to start the 2023–24 season, in which he had a 2–2–0 record and a .939 save percentage, Pickard was recalled by the Oilers on November 8, after Jack Campbell, the team's starting goaltender, was sent down to the AHL due to poor performance.
 While it had initially been intended that his time in the NHL be temporary, he performed sufficiently capably as a backup goaltender to Stuart Skinner that he was retained for the remainder of the season.
-He appeared in parts of 23 games for the Oilers, accruing a 12–7–1 record and .909 save percentage.
+He appeared in parts of 23 games for the Oilers, accruing a 12–7–1 record, a .909 save percentage and recording the fifth shutout of his career.
 This was the most NHL games he had played since leaving the Avalanche in 2017.

 The Oilers qualified for the 2024 Stanley Cup playoffs, defeating the Los Angeles Kings in the first round.
 However, issues with Skinner's performance in net became increasingly prominent through the first three games of the team's second round series against the Vancouver Canucks, with a save percentage "among the worst in NHL history."
 After Skinner allowed four goals on 19 shots in the first two periods of game 3, Pickard made his NHL playoff debut in relief.
 He faced only three shots in the third period, stopping all of them, after which coach Kris Knoblauch opted to start Pickard in the critical game 4, with the Oilers seeking to avoid a 3–1 series deficit against the Canucks.
 Pickard made 20 saves in a 3–2 Oilers victory, earning praise for his performance.
 The Oilers later won the series 4–3 against the Canucks.